lcylmhlcy/Awesome-algorithm-interview/README.md

 - CV领域Paper论文常见单词 [zhihu](https://zhuanlan.zhihu.com/p/58860096)
 - Everything you need to know to get the job [Github](https://github.com/kdn251/interviews)
 - Everything you need to prepare for your technical interview [Github](https://github.com/andreis/interview)
+- Materials to help you rock your next coding interview [Github](https://github.com/yangshun/tech-interview-handbook)

 ---